Nandini-Pandey/majorproject/README.md

 #### LSTM Recurrent Neural Network (RNN):

 An LSTM RNN model is trained on the preprocessed data for more advanced sentiment analysis.
-The model predicts sentiments as positive, negative, or neutral based on the learned patterns in the text data.
+The model predicts sentiments as positive, negative, or neutral based on the learned patterns in the text data from K-Means clustering's output thus validating its predictions.

+#### Note
+The demo of the webapp only supports predictions of K-Means clustering and NLTK as of now.
+The work is in progress for adding LSTM RNN as well in the webapp.

 ## Demo